evannetwork/vade/README.md

 respectively.

-As soon as they are registered as a plugin for a certain type of operation, they are called for related operations (e.g. `get_vc_document`) by the `Library` instance they are registered in.
+As soon as they are registered as a plugin for a certain type of operation, they are called for related operations (e.g. `get_vc_document`) by the `Vade` instance they are registered in.

 ### Library Functions, that utilize Plugins

 This sections shows a short overview over the plugin related functions.
-For more details, have a look at the `Library` documentation.
+For more details, have a look at the `Vade` documentation.

 #### Plugin registration